-While the Cthulhu Mythos has expanded significantly in the century since his tales first went to print, The Cthulhu Hack draws on that original source material, which you can freely download in all its public domain completeness in ePub and Mobi format (thanks for format to @cthulhuchick at ArkhamArchivist.com under CC BY-NC 3.0 credit to Squid Studios).
+While the Cthulhu Mythos has expanded significantly in the century since his tales first went to print, The Cthulhu Hack draws on that original source material, which you can freely download in all its public domain completeness in ePub and Mobi format (thanks for the format to @cthulhuchick at ArkhamArchivist.com under CC BY-NC 3.0 credit to Squid Studios).

 At heart, The Cthulhu Hack provides a simple framework of mechanics to support investigative storytelling.
 A lot of other games have done similar, including the venerable Call of Cthulhu (from Chaosium) and Trail of Cthulhu (from Pelgrane Press), but Cthulhu Hack boils the mechanical crunch right down to two basic mechanics – Saves and Resources.

 - When a Threat sets to hamper or hurt your character, you roll to Save yourself

 - When you apply yourself to just about anything, you get the result you want but check the measure of your Resources to see if you’ve pushed too far

 Both involve throwing one or other of a standard die from a set of polyhedral dice – you’ll need everything from a four-sided through to a twenty-sided.
 And the players get pretty much all the dice rolling fun – so they’re the instruments of their own doom.